polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/integrate-a-light-client-node.md

 ## Connect to a well-known chain

-Before the Substrate Connect light client can connect to a network, you must have a web application that specifies the network the light client should connect to, the nodes for it to communicate with, and the consensus-critical state it must have at genesis.
+Before the light client can connect to a network, you must have a web application that specifies the network the light client should connect to, the nodes for it to communicate with, and the consensus-critical state it must have at genesis.
 This information is available in the [chain specification](/build/chain-spec/) file for the network.

 Substrate Connect is preconfigured to recognize several chains that are defined in the [WellKnownChain](https://paritytech.github.io/substrate-connect/api/enums/connect_src.WellKnownChain.html) enumeration list.